richardcom/tp/docs/UserGuide.md

 * Report descriptions matching at least one keyword will be returned (i.e. `OR` search). e.g. `table chair` will return `chair light`, `light table`

-Visual View of finding report reports that is related to `level 1`:
+Visual View of finding problem reports that are related to `level 1`:

 ![Find Report View](images/findReport.png)